-James Carter is a distinguished civil trial attorney who was born and raised in New Orleans, LA.
+James Carter is a nationally acclaimed and highly sought-after civil trial attorney.
 He is a founding partner at Carter & McKee, LLC law firm.
 He often states that he could never thank God enough for his Parents who gave him a solid foundation.
-Mr. Carter has tried and settled several cases reaching the $1,000,000 plus status.
+Mr. Carter has tried and settled multiple high-valued cases ranging from $1,000,000 to $20,000,000.
 His skillfully aggressive approach to the civil jury trial world gained him elite memberships into the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum.
 In 2012 and 2016, New Orleans City Business Magazine recognized James Carter as a Leader in Law.
-He is a High End Civil Trial Litigation Adjunct Professor at Howard University School of Law and serves as a member of the Howard University School of Law Board of Visitors.
+He serves as faculty for the National Institute for Trial Advocacy (NITA); he is a Civil Trial Litigation Adjunct Professor at Howard University School of Law and sits on the Howard University School of Law Board of Visitors.
 He also served as an Adjunct Trial Advocacy Professor at the Tulane University School of Law.
 Operating regularly as “High Stakes Counsel” when there are millions of dollars on the line, law firms throughout the United States hire Mr. Carter on their trial teams.
 The James Carter distinction is that he cares about his clients and fights for them from the depths of his heart.